jonesrussell/blog-jekyll/_posts/2018-10-14-docker-for-legacy-drupal-development.md

 description: "Learn how to leverage Linux containers for migrating Drupal 6 to Drupal 8, with practical examples and best practices."
 ---

-# Docker for Legacy Drupal Development: Migrating Drupal 6 to 8

 Ahnii,

 Let me start by saying this guide could be titled "Docker for Development" and be applied to virtually any stack.
 I'm using Drupal because I recently began a Drupal 6 (D6) to Drupal 8 (D8) website migration.